 William Edwards is a large, successful, harmonious and thriving mixed 11 to 16 comprehensive school.
-Pupil outcomes across the school are historically strong.
+Pupil outcomes across the school are historically strong and we our proud of our broad curriculum.
 However, life at William Edwards is about so much more than just GCSE outcomes.
-We are proud of our national reputation for sport, the arts are extremely strong and we are proud to boast the largest Duke of Edinburgh's Award cohort in the East of England.
+We are proud of our national reputation for sport, the arts are extremely strong and we are proud to boast one of the largest Duke of Edinburgh's Award cohort in the East of England.
 We are one of only a small number of secondary schools nationally to hold the Artsmark Platinum Award for our work in the arts.